 Fixe lines dialing codes

-Free calls dialing codes
+Free call dialing codes

 Note: Replace 0 & x with the actual numbers of the person you’re calling

-Let’s assume that you already have an email address or subscribe to chat platforms like Skype, WhatsApp, Zoom, Facebook Messenger, and any other quick chat that uses the internet to connect you to your family back home.
+Let’s assume that you already have an email address or subscribe to chat platforms like Skype, WhatsApp, Zoom, Facebook Messenger, and any other quick chat that uses the Internet to connect you to your family back home.
 If not, it’s probably worth setting up a temporary address with Outlook, Yahoo, or any other similar free facility for the duration of your Uganda safari trip and giving out that address to anybody who might want to contact you.

-At least every modern place you’ll be spending your dollar will have a free wifi hotspot; usually, the manager has the password, or it’s written on a sticky note somewhere.
+At least every modern place you spend your dollar will have a free wifi hotspot; usually, the manager has the password, or it’s written on a sticky note somewhere.

 Remember to carry your phone charger and travel adapter; we use 220 volts of electricity in Uganda.
 Ensure that you’ve set up your voicemail box for remote access.
 If you are a prepaid customer, you may want to load or carry sufficient airtime credit to last your roaming duration.

 If you’re considering roaming, confirm that your home network has a roaming agreement with a Uganda network and that your account is activated to roam.
-Check to see that your phone will work on our 900/1800MHz networks.
+Check that your phone will work on our 900/1800MHz networks.
 If you are a prepaid customer, you may want to load or carry sufficient airtime credit to last your roaming duration.

 When switching on your phone on arrival in Uganda, it will automatically select a network.
-If this does not happen automatically, choose to search manually on your phone by selecting ‘settings,’ then ‘phone settings’ followed by ‘network selection,’ then select ‘manual selection’ You will receive a choice of all networks available in Uganda.
+If this does not happen automatically, choose to search manually on your phone by selecting ‘settings,’ then ‘phone settings,’ followed by ‘network selection,’ then select ‘manual selection’ You will receive a choice of all networks available in Uganda.